Forensic Medicine

 The Forensic Medicine Pathway online course is designed for those who are interested in forensic medicine and who possess a bachelor's degree in a forensic-related field (i.e. criminal justice, psychology, sociology or anthropology) but lack relevant coursework in the core sciences (biology, chemistry, anatomy and physiology).
 This course was developed to allow those without a strong science background to receive the necessary information to be successful in the Master of Science in Forensic Medicine program.
 Candidates requiring the Pathway option will be admitted to the MS degree program contingent upon successful completion of the Pathway preparatory course.

 The forensic medicine program utilizes a rolling admissions policy.
 Therefore, applications will be considered throughout the year as received until the desired enrollment has been achieved.
 Prospective students may submit their application through PCOM's online application management system.
 Additional details, including application availability and instructions, are available at explore.pcom.edu/apply.
+The application closes on Friday, August 22nd, 2025, but an early application is highly recommended.

 The Faculty Committee on Admissions screens the applications, evaluates the applicants, and selects the new students.
 Following completion of the admissions process, applicants will be notified of the Admissions Committee’s decision in writing, including any conditions that must be satisfied prior to or following enrollment.